JakeMoralez/FlectoneWeb/pulse/en/docs/message/format/moderation/caps/index.md

 ### `trigger`

-Процент букв, которые должны быть в верхнем регистре, чтобы сообщение было изменено
+Percentage of letters that should be uppercase for the message to be modified

-::: tip КАК ПРАВИЛЬНО НАПИСАТЬ ПРОЦЕНТ
+::: tip HOW TO PROPERLY WRITE PERCENTAGE
-`0.7` это `70%`, а `1.0` это `100%` т.е всё сообщение
+`0.7` is `70%`, and `1.0` is `100%`, i.e. the whole message
 :::

 <!--@include: @/parts/sound.md-->